 Who Needs Lead Awareness Training for General Industry?

 According to the OSHA lead standard for general industry, lead awareness training is mandatory for any worker who may be exposed to harmful levels of lead on the job.
+Employees may be exposed to lead while sanding and stripping lead-based paint, repairing and servicing vehicle brakes, smelting or casting metal components, and cutting or welding painted surfaces.
+Workers may even encounter lead during manufacturing processes for everything from ceramics to electronics.

 General industry workers at risk for lead exposure are also required to retake lead awareness training annually.
 This helps ensure workers remain up to date on the dangers of lead poisoning and important safety controls.
 The date that you completed your training or annual retraining will be printed on your digital Certificate of Completion.

-Lead Awareness Training Course Details
+Lead Exposure Training Course Details

 Satisfies Training Standards for: